 Head south across the Mississippi Delta into the 'cradle of the blues'.
 Uncover the stories of the Delta bluesmen at Indianola's BB King Museum, then continue into Louisiana on your way to New Orleans.

 Discover the Big Easy on an included guided tour that reveals the French Quarter, Treme and a unique city of jazz.
-Look out for local treats like sazerac (the city's very own whiskey or Cognac cocktail) and beignets (a delicious and very moreish type of fritter).
+Look out for local treats like sazerac (the city's very own whiskey or Cognac cocktail) and beignets (a delicious deep-fried pastry drenched in icing sugar).

 Continue your exploration this afternoon, or join our optional excursion and head into the bayou for a chance to see some of the region's infamous 'gators.
 This evening, head back into the city, and soak up the atmosphere of the place that gave the world Dixieland Jazz.

-Day 13: Travel into Alabama and to Atlanta
+Day 13: From New Orleans to Montgomery, Alabama and Atlanta

 Journey north once more, travelling back along the Gulf Coast Highway into Alabama.
 We'll pass Montgomery, resting place of country superstar Hank Williams, and enjoy a final night's stay in Atlanta.

-In the afternoon, you'll transfer back to the airport to board your overnight flight home.
+In the afternoon, you'll transfer back to the airport to board your flight home.

 |Departure Airport||Date||Price From|